-Remote sensing devices are used to measure 'real world' emissions from motor vehicles.
+Remote sensing devices (RSD) are used to measure 'real world' emissions from motor vehicles.
 Roadside remote sensing is useful for identifying and assessing the key trends that influence the emissions performance of vehicle fleets.
 Regular monitoring highlights critical or emerging trends that may require future policy interventions.

 For further information contact email@example.com.